Aspects of the Reception of Ovid in Literature and Iconography

 - ISBN: 978-2-503-59269-5

-Studies on the reception of Ovid in literatures and the visual arts from Late Antiquity to the 18th century
+Studies on the reception of Ovid in literatures and the visual arts from Late Antiquity to the eighteenth century

 Franca Ela Consolino is professor of Latin language and literature at the University of L’Aquila.
 Her research is focused on literary, historical, and philological aspects of Latin literary production in Late Antiquity and the early Middle Ages, with contributions on profane and Christian authors, literary genres, and cultural milieus.
 She is also the author of several essays dealing with the Christianization of Roman female aristocracy.